Top Signs of Perimenopause: What Every Woman Should Know (and a Few That Might Surprise You!)

 Letâs normalize talking about this!
 Vaginal tissue gets thinner and drier during perimenopause, leading to irritation, itching, or painful sex.

-I experience this occasionally, and when it hits, itâs no joke.
+I experience this occasionally, and when it hits?
+Itâs no joke.
 Whatâs helped me the most?
 Bioidentical vaginal estrogen.
 Itâs been a total game-changerârestoring comfort, moisture, and making me feel like myself again down there.
+Go talk to your doctor and grab yourself some!

 đ 6.
 Low Libido (And Itâs Not Just âIn Your Headâ)